Why so many wireless carriers seem to have “America’s best network”

 You also can’t send cars or researchers into people’s homes or offices, while crowdsourced testing can cover those spaces and uncover in-building reception issues.
 So RootMetrics also flows crowdsourced data from its mobile apps into its coverage maps, notes product and benchmarking head Kevin Hasley.

-Crowdsourcing can be skewed by people only opening test apps if they’re angry or happy with their network, so OpenSignal’s apps regularly automatically capture data without user intervention.
+Crowdsourcing can be skewed by people only opening test apps if they’re angry or happy with their network, so Opensignal’s apps regularly automatically capture data without user intervention.

-“Automatically initiated testing avoids this issue and still means we test across the complete range of smartphones used, at any time, across all of the locations where users spend their time,” wrote Ian Fogg, OpenSignal’s vice president of analysis, in an e-mail forwarded by a PR rep.
+“Automatically initiated testing avoids this issue and still means we test across the complete range of smartphones used, at any time, across all of the locations where users spend their time,” wrote Ian Fogg, Opensignal’s vice president of analysis, in an e-mail forwarded by a PR rep.

 His “complete range” phrase brings up a subtle difference between drive and crowd data: the phones used.